- Distance from Dallas: 33 miles

 7 Work off dinner with a little two-stepping at Billy Bob's Texas, the world's largest honky-tonk and an area institution since 1981.
 The lively, three-acre spot features dance floors, bars, video game arcades, and even its own indoor arena for professional bull riding shows (on Saturday nights there's live bull riding at 9 p.m. and 10 p.m.)

 2 After brunch, explore the respected Fort Worth Zoo, one of the region's top tourist attractions.
-Technically the oldest zoo in Texas (it was founded in 1909 with just six animals), the facility now features dozens of exhibit areas, from Australian Outback to the Asian Rhino Ridge, plus a Texas native section and re-created Old West town.
+Technically the oldest zoo in Texas (it was founded in 1909 with just six animals), the facility now features dozens of exhibit areas, from Australian Outback to the Asian Rhino Ridge, along with a Texas native section and re-created Old West town.

 Where to Stay

-Just blocks from Sundance Square in downtown, two historic buildings were joined to create The Ashton (rooms starting at $259), a lovely hotel with 39 rooms and suites, each well appointed with plush linens, flat screen TVs, iPod docks, and free wireless Internet—plus chocolate chip cookies at turndown.
+Just blocks from Sundance Square in downtown, two historic buildings were joined to create The Ashton (rooms starting at $259), a lovely hotel with thirty-nine rooms and suites, each well appointed with plush linens, flat screen TVs, iPod docks, and free wireless Internet—plus chocolate chip cookies at turndown.

 When to Go

-Fort Worth is an ideal spot any time of year, particularly for an arts and culture weekend; if the weather is bad, you can just pop into a museum or two and wait it out.
-The city is popular with conventions and group travel year-round, so it is recommended to book hotel rooms (and tables at noted restaurants) in advance.
+Fort Worth is an ideal spot any time of year, particularly for an arts and culture weekend.
+If the weather is bad, you can just pop into a museum or two and wait it out.
+The city is popular with conventions and group travel year round, so it is recommended to book hotel rooms (and tables at noted restaurants) in advance.
 Particularly busy times include the Southwestern Exposition (usually late-January to early-February), when over one million visitors come in for three weeks of livestock markets, rodeo shows, and competitions.

 Ranked among the top five arts festivals in the country, the free Main St. Fort Worth Arts Festival offers four days of performances, craft shows, concerts, shopping, and food stalls.
-The National Day of the Cowboy, typically held in July, honors cowboys and cowgirls past with a day of riding demos, gun fighting shows and lively contests such as Best Mustache and Best Seed-Spitting.
+The National Day of the American Cowboy, typically held in July, honors cowboys and cowgirls past with a day of riding demos, gun fighting shows, and lively contests such as Best Mustache and Best Seed-Spitting.